 It is your responsibility to adequately complete Form T1135.
 You can mandate an external expert to help you with the foregoing.
 National Bank of Canada, its subsidiaries, and their Advisors do not offer this service.
-NBDB can provide certain information regarding your foreign securities held at NBDB, which should help you complete Form T1135.
+For information purposes only, NBDB can provide certain information regarding your foreign securities held at NBDB, which should help you complete Form T1135.

-You agree to release NBDB, its employees, agents, representatives and officers, even in case of gross negligence or misconduct on the part of NBDB or the latter, from and against all liabilities, claims, losses and/or damages (including legal fees and expenses) and from all proceedings, claims or any other cause of action as to the accuracy of the information herein (as well as in the mentioned documents and statements) and the fiscal impacts resulting from their use.
+You agree to release National Bank Financial Inc., its affiliates (including National Bank Direct Brokerage), employees, agents, representatives, officers and directors, even in the case of gross negligence or misconduct on the part of NBDB or the latter, from and against all liabilities, claims, losses and/or damages (including legal fees and expenses) and from all proceedings, claims or any other cause of action as to the accuracy of the information herein (as well as in the mentioned documents and statements) and the fiscal impacts resulting from their use.